Words and terms used in the world of From The Waters.

 A breed of jalu designed for the water.
 They have webbed feet and a paddle tail.

-When referring to Aelin Healers, this refers to a system of categorisation that helps to align Healer personality types to their patients.
+When referring to Aelin Healers, this relates to a system of categorisation that helps to align Healer personality types to their patients.
 The attitudes are: Scholastic, Serene, Severe, Stoic, Symbiotic, Sympathetic.

 A twist that causes an aelinuan to be born with an inbuilt Earth accent that has been inherited from their soul's previous life.

-Aperion enchanted bird busts that guard doors in the Spiric with riddles.
+Aperion enchanted bird busts that guard doors in the Makuary with riddles.

 Short-lived medical condition.
 Symptoms include explosive flatulence, stomach cramps and sore legs.

-The smaller and closest of Ephillion's two moons.
+The smaller and closer of Ephillion's two moons.

 The capital city of Luvazgo.